 Prof. Miriam Rürup, Moses Mendelssohn Center, Potsdam

-Chidushim is a peer-reviewed academic journal published annually in Hebrew under the auspices of the Leo Baeck Institute Jerusalem.
+Chidushim is a peer-reviewed academic journal (included in the VATAT model) published annually in Hebrew by the Leo Baeck Institute Jerusalem.